-LEN 122 Police Patrol Operations and Tactics

-Prerequisite: LEN 101 preferred

-A variety of proven police tactics and procedures for handling situations ranging from misdemeanors to felonies.

-LEN 125 Law Enforcement Report Writing
+- LEN 122 Police Patrol Operations and Tactics 3 cr. hrs.
+Prerequisite: LEN 101 preferred A variety of proven police tactics and procedures for handling situations ranging from misdemeanors to felonies. - LEN 125 Law Enforcement Report Writing 3 cr. hrs.
 The writing of preliminary and supplementary reports typically used by law enforcement agencies.
-This course stresses skills involving note taking; the use of forms and formats; and the writing of narrative, analytical and descriptive paragraphs.

-LEN 130 Probation and Parole

-Prerequisite: LEN 101 preferred

-A study of the probation and parole systems on a local, state, and national level and expected future trends.
+This course stresses skills involving note taking; the use of forms and formats; and the writing of narrative, analytical and descriptive paragraphs. - LEN 130 Probation and Parole 3 cr. hrs.
+Prerequisite: LEN 101 preferred A study of the probation and parole systems on a local, state, and national level and expected future trends.

-LEN 150 Scientific Criminal Investigation

-Prerequisite: LEN 101 preferred

-This course focuses on the technique of crime scene investigation.
+LEN 150 Scientific Criminal Investigation 3 cr. hrs.
+Prerequisite: LEN 101 preferred This course focuses on the technique of crime scene investigation.
 Emphasis is placed on the importance of information, interrogation, and instrumentation in the solution and preparation of criminal cases for trial.

-LEN 195 Special Topics in Law Enforcement
+LEN 195 Special Topics in Law Enforcement Prerequisite: Consent of department